sarog/rmmagent/README.md

-### Fork of Tactical RMM Agent
+# Fork of the Tactical RMM Agent

-This is a fork of `wh1te909/rmmagent` version `1.5.1` with the build scripts imported from `1.4.14` before the [source repo](https://github.com/wh1te909/rmmagent) [deleted them](https://github.com/wh1te909/rmmagent/commit/3fdb2e8c4833e5310840ca79bf394a53f6dbe990).
+This is a fork of [`wh1te909/rmmagent`](https://github.com/wh1te909/rmmagent) version `1.5.1` with the build scripts imported from `1.4.14` before the source repo [deleted them](https://github.com/wh1te909/rmmagent/commit/3fdb2e8c4833e5310840ca79bf394a53f6dbe990).

 This `dev` branch is focusing on making the agent on par with 1.7.2 (or latest) features from upstream.
+It is considered incomplete and unfit for production use, but feel free to test.

+**Please note**: downloadable binaries (executables) will not be provided on this GitHub repository as they will be useless.
+Users are encouraged to [build](#building-the-windows-agent) and [sign](#signing-the-agent) their own executables to guarantee integrity.

 ## Project goals
 - Re-introduce an open source version of the agent while maintaining compat with the server.
+- Backport changes from the upstream project, if possible.
+- Allow anyone to use and modify the agent for whatever they see fit.
+  - This includes using any other future open source RMM server/backend.
 - ~~Make the Python dependency optional.~~ ✅
-- Implement a secure build & delivery system that enforces signature checks, or allows the sysadmin/developer to sign their own builds.
-- Backport changes from the upstream project, if possible.

 ### Differences between upstream and this repo